Proc3ssa/newswebsite/README.md

 - See hover and focus states for all interactive elements on the page

 ### Screenshots
--A full view of the desktop mode.
+- A full view of the desktop mode.
 ![](./assets/images/desktop.jpg)